jlhardes/openrefine-tutorial/README.md

 Practice using reconciliation services to turn text strings into Linked Data URIs based on controlled vocabularies.
 Map fields in dataset to RDF properties and export as Linked Data RDF.
 Import this project file into OpenRefine and you will have a dataset of 20 records.

 ### Wikidata Reconciliation Service
-* On **Corporate Names 1**: choose Reconcile > Start reconciling...
+* **Corporate Names 1**: choose Reconcile > Start reconciling...
 * Click Add Standard Service button and enter: `https://tools.wmflabs.org/openrefine-wikidata/en/api`
 * This adds the reconciliation service.
-Choose Reconcile > Start reconciling... again and select Wikidata Reconciliation Service from left-side menu
+Choose Reconcile > Start reconciling... again and select 'Wikidata Reconciliation Service' from left-side menu
  * Reconcile against 'public company' in list of type options or 'no particular type' at bottom
 * Review results for how much was reconciled (and how much was not)

 ### Thesaurus of Graphic Materials (TGM) Reconciliation Service
-In order to use the TGM reconcilation service, you can download the controlled vocabulary to load as a local file for use in OpenRefine from the Library of Congress: http://id.loc.gov/static/data/vocabularygraphicMaterials.ttl.zip

-Additionally, you will need the RDF Extension for OpenRefine, available at https://github.com/fadmaa/grefine-rdf-extension/downloads.
+You will need the RDF Extension for OpenRefine, available at https://github.com/fadmaa/grefine-rdf-extension/downloads.
 Once you download and extract the file, rename the directory `rdf-extension` and move it to your `extensions` folder in OpenRefine, then restart OpenRefine.
 See <a href="https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions">OpenRefine Wiki - Installing Extensions</a> for further help.

+In order to use the TGM reconcilation service, you can download and extract the controlled vocabulary to load as a local file for use in OpenRefine from the Library of Congress: http://id.loc.gov/static/data/vocabularygraphicMaterials.ttl.zip

-To add TGM Reconciliation Service using `tgm.ttl` file:
+#### Add TGM Reconciliation Service using `tgm.ttl` file:
 * Under RDF > Add reconciliation service > Based on RDF file
     * Name: TGM
     * Upload file: `tmg.ttl` (wherever it is located)